 Uncertainty Grows in Kenya as Courts Suspend Impeachment and Replacement of Deputy President

-A Nairobi high court, chaired by Justice Chacha Mwita, on Friday, issued an order suspending Thursday night’s senate resolution upholding Gachagua’s impeachment which was voted for by MPs last week.
-The court order also suspended any appointment of Gachagua’s replacement, but President William Ruto had already nominated interior minister Kithure Kindikias his deputy.
+A Nairobi high court, chaired by Justice Chacha Mwita, in mid-October, issued an order suspending the senate resolution upholding Gachagua’s impeachment which was voted for by MPs a week earlier.
+The court order also suspended any appointment of Gachagua’s replacement, but President William Ruto had, at the time, already nominated interior minister Kithure Kindikias his deputy.

-This new ruling should see the replacement process being stalled for at least a week.
-However, according to Citizen Digital, National Assembly speaker Moses Wetangula, despite the court ruling, has gazetted Kindiki’s appointment, paving the way for his official appointment by Ruto and subsequent swearing-in.
+Mwita’s ruling should have seen the replacement process being stalled for at least a week.
+However, according to Citizen Digital, Wetangula, despite the court ruling, gazetted Kindiki’s appointment, paving the way for his official appointment by Ruto and subsequent swearing-in.

-While it is unclear what happens next, several media outlets are reporting that another high court has barred Kindiki from assuming office, following a petition by two individuals identified as David Munyi Mathenge and Peter Gichobi Kamotho.
-According to Citizen Digital, Justice Richard Mwongo of the Kerugoya Law Courts said that the matters in the petition are of “great national importance and urgency.”
+While it was unclear what was going to happen, several media outlets reported that another high court barred Kindiki from assuming office, following a petition by two individuals identified as David Munyi Mathenge and Peter Gichobi Kamotho.
+According to Citizen Digital, Justice Richard Mwongo of the Kerugoya Law Courts had said that the matters in the petition are of “great national importance and urgency.”

-Gachagua, who was removed from office while in hospital Thursday night, had, through his lawyers, filed a petition seeking to stop his impeachment and replacement.
+Gachagua, who was removed from office while in the hospital, had, through his lawyers, filed a petition seeking to stop his impeachment and replacement.

 Kindiki has been a part of government since Ruto came into office in 2022, serving as interior minister until the government was dissolved following widespread protests.
 However, he was back in the new government as the cabinet secretary for the Interior and Administration of National Government.